 Check out my “First Trackday Checklist” for some more tips on tire condition and age.

 8) Tire Bubbles

 Sidewall bubbles are not something to mess with, especially on the track.
-You don’t want a sidewall to blow out at 110mph, replace a bubbled tire before a track day.
+You don’t want a sidewall to blow out at 110mph.
+Replace a bubbled tire before a track day.

-7) Missing Lugs
+7) Missing Wheel Studs